 James says, if you want a habit that is stable and predictable, you need an environment that is stable and predictable, and I’m so excited to create mine.
 I have a new habit that I’m trying to implement and have some fun ideas on how to make adopting it more enjoyable, instead of something that I dread.
 You can find my new habit in the comments below.

-While you’re there, drop me a line, and let me know what habit you’re going to begin pursuing.
+While you’re there, drop me a line, and let me know what habit you will begin pursuing.
 I can’t wait to read them!

 This book review of Atomic Habits by James Clear contains affiliate links.

 My new habit: is to spend 15 minutes a day writing.
 I am starting my first book and know that I will drag out the process without a healthy habit in place.
 I have a few cues to jumpstart my new routine.
 I put on my glasses, I pour myself a cup of Earl Grey tea, and I hit play on my Harry James playlist.